List of Veronica Mars characters: Beaver Casablancas

-Mac
+Cindy "Mac" Mackenzie

 Tina Majorino portrayed Cindy "Mac" Mackenzie, a computer expert befriended by Veronica.
+While looking into Mac's parents' past as a favor for her, Veronica uncovers that Mac was accidentally switched at birth with Madison Sinclair by the hospital where they were both born, but the respective parents did not learn about this until years later, by which time they had already grown to love their accidentally adopted daughters.
 Mac was a recurring character in the first two seasons but was upgraded to series regular in the third.

 Parker Lee

-Julie Gonzalo portrayed Parker Lee, Mac's extroverted roommate at Hearst College, described by Thomas as "everything that Mac is not."
+Julie Gonzalo portrayed Parker Lee, Mac's extroverted roommate at Hearst College, described by Thomas as "everything that Mac is not".
 Parker was introduced in the third season as a series regular.

 Piz

 Chris Lowell played Stosh "Piz" Piznarski, Wallace's roommate at Hearst College and a music lover with his campus radio show.
 Piz was introduced in the third season as a series regular and was named after the director of the pilot, Mark Piznarski.
 The character's role was to have another male friend for Veronica, middle-class and not upper-class.
 Thomas used the radio show as a narrative device to capture the mood of the university.
-Throughout the third season Piz is implied to have a crush on Veronica.
+Throughout the third season, Piz is implied to have a crush on Veronica.
 The two develop a friendship, although he's initially hurt by seeing her with Logan.
-After Veronica breaks up with Logan, she starts dating Piz in "Debasement Tapes."
+After Veronica breaks up with Logan, she starts dating Piz in "Debasement Tapes".
 When a sex tape of Veronica and Piz starts circulating via email, Logan beats up Piz, believing him to be behind it.
 Veronica's investigations revealed that the video originated from a Hearst College secret society named The Castle.

 Piz reappears in the Veronica Mars film, where he is shown to have since relocated to New York City with Veronica.
-When she temporarily visits her hometown to help ex-boyfriend Logan find a lawyer, she gets dragged to her high-school reunion by Wallace and Mac.
+When she temporarily visits her hometown to help her ex-boyfriend Logan find a lawyer, she gets dragged to her high-school reunion by Wallace and Mac.
 Piz shows up at the reunion to surprise her, only to join the fight that ensued after Madison Sinclair played a copy of his and Veronica's college sex tape.
 Piz returned to New York the following morning.
 After she stayed in Neptune longer than initially planned and didn't show up to meet Piz's parents, he later broke up with Veronica.